 I decided to go back to the style of setting that I know is safe and secure for the stones; one that is neat and pretty, though it makes the band a little wider than I would’ve liked at first.
 This style of setting has rails on each side of the diamond.

-Rails, or edges, have the disadvantage of making the whole design wider, but a greater advantage in protecting the claws that hold the diamonds from wear.
+The rails have the disadvantage of making the whole design wider, but a greater advantage in protecting the claws that hold the diamonds from wear and tear.
+They also create a more defined line that emphasises the geometry of the design.

 The symbolism of this design can celebrate marriage, friendship, parent and child, or any other two things clasped together in eternal union.